jonathanKingston/sri-encoding-issue/README.md

 - go to: localhost:3000
 - go to: localhost:3000/part (This is a cut down script with the offending chars)

+## Other offending files

+parser.js in this directory has created these files (Not always valid JS however the integrity checks are what we care about) this is produced by spliting up moment.js

+- Single chars (no issues here)
+  - go to: localhost:3000/out.html
+- Two chars (see logs)
+  - go to: localhost:3000/out1-0.html
+  - go to: localhost:3000/out1-1.html

 ## Offending files

 - public/moment.js (Whole moment.js with locales)